What can Pond Shield be applied to?

 I am not getting the square footage you advertise on the kit.
 What is wrong?

-Most of the time this can be attributed to the surface condition of the concrete or other substrate that Pond Shield is being applied to.
+So when you experience not getting the square feet that you expect out of the coating, this can almost always be attributed to the surface condition of the concrete or other substrate that Pond Shield is being applied to.
 Rough, uneven areas use up material and cause the coverage to fall short.
 Other times it can be related to improper mixing which will result in the coating curing too quickly and becoming unworkable.
 Also not removing the coating from the container it was mixed in can cause it to cure quicker.
 It is best to pour the Pond Shield directly into the pond where work will begin or into a large, flat paint pan.
 Finally, the use of incorrect tools will make the application process difficult too.
 Please read through all of the instructions that came with the kit.
 Please contact us if you did not receive instructions.